sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

 === Location ===

-Florida Institute of Technology.
+Florida Institute of Technology, Melbourne, FL.
+Housing will be provided close to campus at the Hilton Melbourne Rialto Place.

 More detailed information coming soon.

 === Participants ===